davidkhala/windows-utils/docker.md

 1. `Restart-Computer -Force`

 ## Trouble shoot
+- **Run as administrator**
 - Hyper-V status check
     ![](Win-desktop-HyperV.png)
 - Docker Daemon status
     -   PowerShell: `> Start-Service Docker`
 - `docker pull mcr.microsoft.com/windows/nanoserver:1903`
+    - If you see an error message that says `no matching manifest for <...> in the manifest list entries`, make sure Docker isn't configured to run Linux containers.